-- the progress and results of our ongoing clinical trials of ganetespib and elesclomol, and any additional clinical trials we may initiate in the future based on the results of these clinical trials; - the results of our preclinical studies of STA-12-8666 and any additional Hsp90 inhibitors or other HDC drug candidates that we may develop, and our decision to initiate clinical trials, if supported by the preclinical and other test results; - uncertainty associated with costs, timing, and outcome of regulatory review of our drug candidates; - the scope, progress, results, and cost of preclinical development, clinical trials, and regulatory review of any new drug candidates we may discover or acquire; - the costs of preparing, filing, and prosecuting patent applications and maintaining, enforcing, and defending intellectual property-related claims; - our ability to establish additional strategic collaborations and licensing or other arrangements on terms favorable to us; - the costs to satisfy our obligations under potential future collaborations; - the timing, receipt, and amount of sales or royalties, if any, from ganetespib, elesclomol, STA-12-8666, other drug candidates from our HDC program and our other potential products; and - whether we are able to receive regulatory approval for and commercialize ganetespib or any of our other drug candidates.
+- the progress and results of our ongoing clinical trials of ganetespib and elesclomol, and any additional clinical trials we may initiate in the future based on the results of these clinical trials; - the results of our preclinical studies of STA-12-8666 and any additional Hsp90 inhibitors or other HDC drug candidates that we may develop, and our decision to initiate clinical trials, if supported by the preclinical and other test results; - uncertainty associated with costs, timing, and outcome of regulatory review of our drug candidates; - the scope, progress, results, and cost of preclinical development, clinical trials, and regulatory review of any new drug candidates we may discover or acquire; - the costs of preparing, filing, and prosecuting patent applications and maintaining, enforcing, and defending intellectual property-related claims;

+- our ability to establish additional strategic collaborations and licensing or other arrangements on terms favorable to us; - the costs to satisfy our obligations under potential future collaborations; - the timing, receipt, and amount of sales or royalties, if any, from ganetespib, elesclomol, STA-12-8666, other drug candidates from our HDC program and our other potential products; and - whether we are able to receive regulatory approval for and commercialize ganetespib or any of our other drug candidates.

-As of March 31, 2015, we had \$76.6 million in cash, cash equivalents and marketable securities, a decrease of \$21.1 million from \$97.7 million as of December 31, 2014.
-This decrease principally reflects cash used in operations and term loan principal payments as discussed under "Cash Flows" above.
+As of June 30, 2015, we had \$98.3 million in cash, cash equivalents and marketable securities, an increase of \$0.6 million from \$97.7 million as of December 31, 2014.
+This increase principally reflects \$41.8 million that we raised in net cash proceeds from the sale of our common stock in a public offering in April 2015, offset by cash used in operations and term loan principal payments as discussed under "Cash Flows" above.